When a new student comes to the class, the teacher assigns someone to give them a school tour.

 So how does UserGuiding work?

-If you want to customize the product tour popups, it’s fully customizable.
+If you want to customize the product tour popups, it’s fully customizable and easy to use.

 “I didn’t have to have any coding knowledge to get things started.
 In the end, I was the one implementing UserGuiding into Flourish.”Marten Andersson from Flourish